 Black snakes or western rat snakes have been known to eat the following foods:

 According to Copeia, rat snakes are more likely to eat bird eggs than birds themselves.
 This could be due to the fact that eggs are much easier to eat, and even more likely because red tailed hawks are one of the biggest predators to a western rat snake.

 For the most part, black snakes aren’t very aggressive- at least toward humans.
 They are very opportunistic eaters, however, meaning they are likely to eat whatever small mammal or bird that comes across their path!

 iNaturalist also mentions how much this snake can swim.
 With this in mind, one can only assume that black snakes have eaten their fair share of frogs, and perhaps even the occasional fish or water animal too.

 How Much Does a Western Rat Snake Eat?

-Western rat snakes only eat prey on a monthly basis; juvenile rat snakes eat once per week.
+Western rat snakes are active snakes and may eat weekly as young snakes, stretching it out to every two to four weeks as an adult.
 They are unlikely to eat more than one animal at a time, given how long it takes snakes to digest their meals.